Jump to Main Content

-• By a creditor to enforce a money debt or a fine; OR
+• By a creditor to enforce a money debt or a fine.

 • By a landlord to carry out an eviction.

-They have the power to repossess your property, or take your possessions and sell them – giving the proceeds to your creditor to pay back what you owe them.
-The court will only send a bailiff if you fail to maintain payments towards a County Court Judgement (CCJ).
+They will have the power to take your possessions in order to sell them and give the money to your creditor to pay back the debt you owe.
+The court will only send the bailiff if you fail to maintain payments towards your County Court Judgment (CCJ).

 pdhf-pound pdhf-pound-coinspdhf-poundspdhf-pound-notespdhf-house-ownpdhf-house-rent pdhf-house-family pdhf-briefcasepdhf-job-seekerpdhf-retired pdhf-working-hourspdhf-studentpdhf-jobpdhf-phonepdhf-house-otherpdhf-debt-2pdhf-debt-3pdhf-debt-4 pdhf-debt-1pdhf-yespdhf-nopdhf-checkpdhf-livechatpdhf-self-employedpdhf-whatsapppdhf-intercom